Flin Flon: Geography

 Main Street crosses the provincial boundary just south of its intersection with Church Street; Hudson Street crosses the provincial boundary between its intersections with 5 Ave E. and Harrison Street, adopting the new name South Hudson Street at the point of crossing; an undeveloped stretch of Channing Drive briefly crosses into Saskatchewan before reentering Manitoba just west of the city's rural Channing neighbourhood.

 For Canada Post purposes, residents in the Saskatchewan portion of the city retain the local Manitoba R8A postal code, and often use a Flin Flon, MB address.
-For telephone service, however, they are located in Saskatchewan's area code 306 as part of the Creighton telephone exchange, rather than Manitoba's area code 204, which causes difficulties with emergency services.
-A resident in the Saskatchewan section of the city who calls 911 in an emergency will have services dispatched from Creighton rather than Flin Flon, and must instead call a regular phone number to receive immediate city-based service.
+For telephone service, however, they are located in Saskatchewan's area code 306 as part of the Creighton telephone exchange, rather than Manitoba's area code 204.
 However, residents in Saskatchewan may use either Saskatchewan's SaskTel or Manitoba's Bell MTS systems for cellular services.
 Electrical service is received from Manitoba Hydro for both the Manitoba and Saskatchewan parts of the city.

 The majority of Flin Flon's surface topology is exposed Canadian Shield bedrock, hence the nickname "the city built on rock".
-Due to this and climatic factors, agriculture is generally not possible although grain farming is found 130 km southeast in The Pas, Manitoba, which is south of the Canadian Shield.
+Due to this and climatic factors, agriculture is generally not possible; however, grain farming is found 130 km southeast in The Pas, Manitoba, which is south of the Canadian Shield.
 The extensive bedrock exposure led to some interesting adaptations.
 In the northwestern areas of the city, there is often not enough overburden to bury water and sewer lines, so "sewer boxes" exist above surface to house the infrastructure.
 Many of these are used as ad-hoc sidewalks.

 Climate

-Flin Flon experiences a humid continental climate (Köppen climate classification Dfb).
+Flin Flon experiences a humid continental climate (Köppen climate classification Dfb), although in recent days, the climate is noticeably hotter.
 There is a wide range in seasonal temperatures, with warm summers and bitterly cold winters.
-Temperatures in January have an average low of -22.9 C and an average high of -14.7 C. Temperatures in July have an average high of 24.1 C and an average low of 13.6 C. The highest (reliable) temperature ever recorded in Flin Flon was 101 F on 19 July 1941.
-The coldest temperature ever recorded was -51 F on 15 January 1930.
+Temperatures in January have an average low of -22.9 C and an average high of -14.7 C. Temperatures in July have an average high of 24.1 C and an average low of 13.6 C. The highest (reliable) temperature ever recorded in Flin Flon was 101 F on July 19, 1941.
+The coldest temperature ever recorded was -51 F on January 15, 1930.